 Luckily, there are additional steps you can (and should) take immediately.
 Here are our recommendations.

 Check Your Credit Reports

-Take advantage of the free credit report copies you get from Equifax.
-Also, take advantage of the free annual credit reports you get each year, if you haven’t done so already.
-Since the Equifax security breach began in May, your information could already have been stolen, sold, and put to use.
+Take advantage of the free report you get from Equifax.
+Also, take advantage of the free annual credit reports you get each year if you haven’t done so already.
+Since the data breach began in May, your information could already have been stolen, sold, and put to use.
 Make sure your credit information is correct and that damage hasn’t already occurred from this event.